santarabantoosoo/udacity_aws_MLND_p3/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+I tuned the hyperparameters, learning rate and number of epochs and based on tuning results, I have chosen the model with the best hyperparameters.

 Remember that your README should:
 - Include a screenshot of completed training jobs
 - Logs metrics during the training process